keikhcheung/notes/content/Visibility-of-status-empowers-user-control.md

 # Visibility of status empowers user control

 [Visibility in system status](https://www.nngroup.com/articles/visibility-system-status/) provides transparent information to the user.
-This feedback equips them with better knowledge of the situation where they interact with the system and, hence, empower them to take better action over the control.
+This feedback equips them with better knowledge of the situation where they interact with the system and, hence, **empower them to take better action** over the control.

 The same heuristic principle can be applied to services.
 When a customer is provided with the service status and/or the forthcoming service procedure, it reduces the opacity by eliminating the unknowns and unnecessary doubts.
 As a result, it puts the customer at the centre of control with enabling information, give rise to the service’s reliability, and promotes its trustworthiness.
 --> [[Trust is different from trustworthiness]]

 By extension, visibility of status is pertinent to collaborative work.
-By externalising everyone’s status, it creates an objective pool of knowledge where every player is better equipped with information.
-Thus, they can produce better decision-making related to their own capacity and capability to further their contribution.
+By externalising everyone’s status, it creates an objective pool of knowledge where **every player is better equipped with information** of the status quo and accountability.
+Thus, they can **produce better decision-making** related to their own capacity and capability to further their contribution.
 --> [[Transparency can but not always help establish trust]]

 *Last update: 2020-07-26*